 Treatment of Gonorrhea for Partners

 Your partner must also be tested and treated for gonorrhea.
 Even if they don’t have any signs or symptoms, they should receive the same treatment as you.
-This is because you can get the infection if your partner is left untreated.
+Meanwhile, if your partner has an infection, you can get the infection.

 Treatment of Gonorrhea in Babies